datahub-project/datahub/metadata-ingestion/source_docs/kafka.md

           - ".*"
 ```

-Note that the `domain_urn` in config above (i.e. `urn:li:domain:13ae4d85-d955-49fc-8474-9004c663a810`, `urn:li:domain:d6ec9868-6736-4b1f-8aa6-fee4c5948f17`) will be specific to your instance.
-The Domain needs to exist in your DataHub instance before you try in the recipe file.
-After you create it in your instance copy the URN and then only the recipe will work.
+Note that the `domain` in config above can be either an _urn_ or a domain _id_ (i.e. `urn:li:domain:13ae4d85-d955-49fc-8474-9004c663a810` or simply `13ae4d85-d955-49fc-8474-9004c663a810`).
+The Domain should exist in your DataHub instance before ingesting data into the Domain.
+To create a Domain on DataHub, check out the [Domains User Guide](https://datahubproject.io/docs/domains/).

 ## Config details